Linux Piping and Redirection Explained

 • STDERR (2) - Standard error

-Let's have a look at each of these and how we can manipulate the streams to write files or send the output of one program to the input of another.
+Let's look at each of these and how we can manipulate the streams to write files or send one program's output to another's input.

 STDOUT

 STDOUT is used to redirect output to a file.
 Redirecting output to a file will overwrite existing data if the file already exists.
-This can be handy to send the output of listings to a file for printing or emailing.
+This can be handy when sending the listings output to a file for printing or emailing.
 Redirecting STDOUT to a file is as easy as using the greater than symbol.

 ls -l > output.txt